acbryeans/astra-space-assignment/Phase 2 - Algorithm Development and Implementation in SQLite.md

 ## Cancellation Penalty Logic

 The cancellation rate gets applied as a final multiplier, not an additive penalty.
-So if your base score is 4.2 and you have a 15% cancellation rate, your final score becomes 4.2 × 0.85 = 3.57.
+So if your base score is 4.2 and you have a 15% cancellation rate, your final score becomes 4.2 ï¿½ 0.85 = 3.57.

 This felt more realistic than subtracting points - the impact should be proportional to how good you were to begin with.